 Three versions (Tavi Jinariu, John Williams and Andrés Segovia) of Francisco Tarrega‘s Recuerdos de la Alhambra (English: Memories of the Alhambra).

 “A lot of things can make a musician a great musician: phrasing, for example, in Jonh Williams’ performing is amazingly beautiful, hear the way he plays melody and accompaniment, giving each part his place in this masterpiece.
-He is one of the best classical guitarist ever, if you want to make critics, you must be very careful.” – A comment from youtube.
+He is one of the best classical guitarists ever if you want to make critics, you must be very careful.” – A comment on YouTube.

 Andrés Segovia version

 “This particular interpretation of the Tarrega piece is the loveliest of the many performed by the very best guitarists of our time.
 It is soft as music through the trees rising and falling as the air beneath a small bird’s wings.
 Many of the other performances have a metallic tremolo whereas Segovia’s is soft, almost muted.
 The pacing is unhurried, leisurely to the point of intimacy; the base steady as a shallow stream rolling over small pebbles of different sizes and shapes.
 Wonderful.
 The guitar sounds very much like the Hauser that he had for many years though I cannot be certain, the Hauser is slightly less tender for this music than a guitar crafted by a Spanish luthier, especially an older one.
 Selecting suitable strings and carefully polishing the nail edges is critical.” — A comment on YouTube.

 - Buying a grand piano: reasons why it’s worth it - February 27, 2021

 - Bach – Concerto in A minor for four harpsichords, BWV 1065 (Netherlands Bach Society) - January 15, 2021

 - Castelnuovo-Tedesco: Guitar Concerto No. 1 (Viloteau, Sala, and John Williams versions) - October 12, 2020